zpm-zsh/pr-return/README.md

-# Plugin for ZSH who display return value of last command
+# Plugin for ZSH that displays the return value of the last command run

-Plugin will create a global variable that can be displayed in prompts.
+This plugin will create a global variable that can be displayed in prompts.

 ### Example